 ASU No. 2017-06, Plan Accounting: Defined Benefit Pension Plans (Topic 960), Defined Contribution Pension Plans (Topic 962), Health and Welfare Benefit Plans (Topic 965): Employee Benefit Plan Master Trust Reporting.
 ASU No. 2017-06 relates primarily to reporting by an employee benefit plan for its interest in a master trust.
 ASU No. 2017-06 is effective for fiscal years beginning after December 15, 2018, with early application permitted.
-Plan management is currently evaluating the impact on the Plan of adopting ASU No. 2017-06.
+A reporting entity should apply the amendments retrospectively to all periods presented.
+Accordingly, information reported as of December 31, 2018 has been modified to reflect these changes.